saecki/ts3musicbot-git/README.md

 | replacing the queue with a playlist              | !playlist queue: \<name> replace |
 | shuffling a playlist                             | !playlist shuffle: \<name> |
 | clearing a playlist                              | !playlist clear: \<name> |

+\* songs can be youtube urls or just text which will be used to search a song on youtube